Workers' Compensation for Slip and Fall Accidents

 Here’s what you need to know about slip and fall injuries in the workplace.

-Workers at High Risk of Slip and Fall Injuries in San Diego
+Am I at High Risk of Suffering a Slip and Fall Injury?

 Construction workers are at the highest risk of workplace accidents in San Diego.
 However, slip and fall accidents can happen anywhere.
 People working in retail and food service face significant risks – situations that contribute to slip and fall accidents arise in these types of businesses daily.